TweetyDaBird/Little-Big-Scroll/Little Big Scroll 4/README.md

 A low-cost and easy to build macro pad intended for among other things media controls.

 - Uses a Promicro/Elite C or equivalent controller
-- Programmable with QMK and VIAL (VIAL firmware supplied as precompiled .HEX)
+- Programmable with QMK and VIAL
 - Cherry MX style keyswitches
 - Kaihl hot swap sockets
 - Clickable Rotary encoder with up to 40mm wheel